hnakae/go-club/_posts/direction.md

 ---

-## Basic Concepts of Go #3: Direction of Play

----
+## Intro

 Imagine you need to reach a destination as quickly as possible, and so you get in the fastest vehicle that you can.
-But, you mistakenly choose the wrong destination point in your navigation system.
+But, you mistakenly lock in the wrong destination point in your navigation system.
 How pointless to have the fast vehicle.
 No matter how many tesujis you know and how much you train your reading, if your direction of play is off, it'll all be put to waste.

+---

+## Basic Concepts of Go #3: Direction of Play

+---

 So here are the two key points for direction of play.

-1 play from your weak group.
+## _1) Play from your weak group._

-2 push your opponent's weak group against your strong group.
+## _2) Push your opponent's stones towards your strong group._

 ---

+Example:

+_White to Play_

 Given this game state where black has just played the attach, the question is, what is the correct direction of play here?